Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

     });
   }

-Now let's add in some functions that can read/write from a file:
+Now let's add in some functions that can read / write from a file:

 .. code:: javascript